Updated: September 12th, 2014

 You don't have to keep them only for Adobe PS, of course not, you can use them in other applications such as PaintShop Pro, GIMP and many more.
 If you use them as a layer then you can also copy and paste into Illustrator or use the export command to export the path as an AI document and those can then be opened in tools such as Inkscape as well as other vector apps.

 You can also just use it as a pixel / raster image and then save as a PNG / PSD and open in Corel PSP.
 As the shape is a vector, you can make the file size of your raster export any size - say 10000 x 10000 and then import that.
-You can also use the design to create strokes & tiles in Adobe PS and others and export any of those.
+You can also use them to create strokes & tiles in Adobe PS and others and export any of those.
 You can also use them more than once to perhaps build a far more complex image and then export that to another application.
-You can save the design as a PSB file as well via smart objects if you are using the latest versions of creative cloud.
+You can save them as a PSB source file as well via smart objects if you are using the latest versions of creative cloud.
 Or use visual effects and then export.
+Also now you can save them to the CC libraries and use them in future projects

 Cookie cutter tool in PSE